Integrating Services

 -

-Dispatched-Runin your logs for tracing across services. -
+Dispatched-Runin your logs makes cross-service tracing a lot easier. -

-AuthorizationandX-Api-Keyheaders from event data, so your API keys won’t appear in the run’s event stream.
+AuthorizationandX-Api-Keyfrom event data, so your API keys won’t end up in the run’s event stream.

 Checklist for a well-integrated service